 Occasionally, tree roots can damage footpaths and pavements.
 In these cases we can prune the roots.
-However, if root pruning threatens the tree's health or stability, felling may be our only alternative.
+However, if root pruning is likely to threaten the tree's health or stability, felling may be our only alternative.

 TREE FELLING

 The Council will not usually cut down healthy trees.